sagemath/trac_to_gh/Issue 4501.md

 # Issue 4501: preparser does not know about python notation for complex numbers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4501

 Original creator: jason